 [PaaS only]{class="badge informative" title="Applies to Adobe Commerce on Cloud projects (Adobe-managed PaaS infrastructure) and on-premises projects only."}

-Use Valkey for default cache
+Configure Valkey for default and page cache

-You must install Valkey before continuing.
+Install Valkey before continuing.

 Configure Valkey default caching